HackerYou/HYFallBootcamp2014/4-Wordpress/week7/day2/3-template-tags.md

 `<h1><?php the_title(); ?></h1>`

-Typically, when using a `get_the_` template tag, you'll store the return value in a variable so you can manipulate it or pass it into another functoin.
-Note that in PHP, we declare variables by starting thier names with a `$`.
+Typically, when using a `get_the_` template tag, you'll store the return value in a variable so you can manipulate it or pass it into another function.
+Note that in PHP, we declare variables by starting their names with a `$`.

     $postTitle = get_the_title();
     $postTitle = strtoupper($postTitle); //a PHP function that makes a string all caps